mbb10324/react-figura/README.md

 ___

-FiguraLabel: This component is used within input components to set a label over the input field.
+FiguraLabel: This component is used within input components to set a label above the input field.

 - Customize with: 'labelStyle'.